Privacy Policy

 3. Medical Professional Data

-Our Service provides access to information about medical professionals that is sourced exclusively from publicly available records.
+Our Service provides access to information about medical professionals that is sourced from publicly available records.
 This data is not collected from or about our users, but rather compiled from public sources for use in our lead scoring and sales intelligence features.
+Provider records may also incorporate corrections or business-contact updates submitted by our customers, and publicly available web content retrieved by our AI research features when a customer runs a research report.
+We describe this dataset, its sources, and the rights available to healthcare professionals — including how to request review, correction, or suppression of a profile — in our Provider Data Notice.

 3.1 Sources of Medical Professional Data